joshuahwfwEE/master_axi/README.md

 # master_axi
 master_axi
-axi is a popular interface, it can use in implementation of both control path and data path
+axi is a common used interface in ARM and Xilinx, it can be used in implementation of various control path like axi_lite and data path like axi4_mm

-this topic we will implement 4 types transfer and compare them in detail:
+this topic we will focus on axi4_memorymap, in this repos I will implement 4 types transfer in a bi-directional "DDR4 to Xilinx BLOCK RAM master" and compare their difference in detail:
-here using vitis hls for implementation the following 4 types:
+here using vitis HLS 2022.2 for implementation the following 4 types:

 1. single beats in a single transaction that consist of one burst transfer: